Dudzius/F1_Clock/README.md

  This means it would take over 1,917 hours (80 days) to consume just 1 kilowatt-hour of electricity.

+ **Powering the Device**

+ The device can be powered in two simple ways:

+ - Via a 5V USB port – Practically any USB port (on a computer or power bank) can provide the required 5V.
+ - Via a standard USB charging adapter – For example, a common phone charger will work perfectly.

  **Data Usage**

 The device downloads less than 100 kb of data for a full update, making its data usage insignificant to your network.